atomiclaboratory/systems_immunology_course_2024/Course Materials/MODULE 4 - Weeks 7-14/installation instructions/README.md

    👉 [Download Docker for Windows](https://desktop.docker.com/win/stable/Docker%20Desktop%20Installer.exe)

 2. **Install Docker**:
-   Double-click the downloaded `Docker Desktop Installer.exe` and follow the instructions.
+   - Double-click the downloaded `Docker Desktop Installer.exe` to launch the installer.
-   - When prompted, select **WSL 2** as the backend.
-   - Launch Docker after installation is complete.
+   - On the installation screen, **select the option to use WSL 2** instead of Hyper-V. This ensures compatibility with Linux containers (recommended for our setup).
+   - Follow the prompts to complete the installation.
+Docker may ask you to restart your computer if necessary.

 3. **Start Docker**:
+   - After the installation is complete, open **Docker Desktop** from the Windows search bar.
-   Open Docker Desktop and accept the **Subscription Agreement** to continue.
+   - When Docker starts for the first time, accept the **Subscription Agreement** to continue.

+4. **Enable WSL 2 Feature**:
+   If you didn’t enable WSL 2 during installation, Docker will prompt you to enable it.
+Follow the on-screen instructions to install and enable **WSL 2**.

 ### macOS 🍏